Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 Whether you’re a kinkster who loves using toys or a toy aficionado who wants to bring a little more kink into your bedroom, why not try some of these fun strategies to kink up your sex toy use?

 The reason most people use sex toys?
-Because toys make them cum.
-Often because toys make them cum faster, harder, or more easily than other types of stimulation.
-But what if – like me – you kinda get off on not getting off?
-Well, sex toys are amazing for edging and orgasm denial games.
+Because toys get them off.
+Often because toys make them come faster, harder, or more easily than other types of stimulation.
+But what if you kinda get off on not getting off?
+Well, sex toys are amazing for playing kinky edging and orgasm denial games.

 You can do this with a partner or by yourself.
 Simply use your favourite vibrator or masturbator (or have your partner use it on you), get close to orgasm, and then… stop.